Three Examples of Brands That Are Winning with Values

 Every time consumers open their wallets, they show their preference for the brands they trust.
-A key driver of relevance are the values brands stand for and the way they bring those values to life in the customer experience.
+A key driver of relevance is the values brands stand for and the way they bring those values to life in the customer experience.

 The 2019 Prophet Brand Relevance Index® gives us a unique view into how brands today stay relevant to consumers.
 To determine relevance, Prophet surveyed 13,500 U.S. consumers about more than 225 brands across 27 industries.
 It measured four brand principles: customer obsession, ruthless pragmatism, pervasive innovation and distinctive inspiration.
 Within these principles, we measured how customers rated brands on a set of values and beliefs that align with their own.

 The study reinforced a strong correlation between relevance and values (R2=0.55), suggesting that brands that effectively demonstrate strong values externally have greater relevance with the consumers they are engaging.
 Said another way, consumers place greater weight on how brands demonstrate and live their values rather than the specific values themselves.
 We can look to brands that perform highly on “has a set of values and beliefs that align with my own” to learn how to help drive greater relevance in the market.

 To have a lasting impact, brand values need to be more than words on a wall – they need to come to life across touchpoints, internally and externally.
 Internally, values can engage, empower and equip.
 They form the foundation of a company’s culture, defining behavioral standards, unifying employees, boosting morale and helping employees work towards a shared vision.
 When employees enthusiastically live the company’s values, those values radiate externally and can be felt by customers.